Injured In A Bus Accident? We Are Here For You.

-While a large semi-truck on the road grabs the attention of even jaded drivers, school buses, charter buses, and city busses so ubiquitous we tend to see right through them.
-However, busses are so large that when accidents happen, the damage is comparable to the damage caused by a semi-truck.
-According to the Federal Motor Carriers Association, bus accidents happen every day, causing thousands of injuries every year.
-In 2018 there were approximately 15,000 crashes involving busses, with 27,000 people seriously injured nationwide.
+While a large semi truck on the road grabs the attention of even jaded drivers, school buses, charter buses and city buses are so ubiquitous that we tend to see right through them.
+However, buses are so large that when accidents happen, the damage is comparable to the damage caused by a semi truck.
+According to the Federal Motor Carrier Safety Administration (FMCSA), bus accidents happen every day, causing thousands of injuries every year.
+In 2018, there were approximately 15,000 crashes involving buses, with 27,000 people seriously injured nationwide.

 First, these vehicles often lack safety features for passengers, including seat belts.
 Passengers may ride standing up, with just a handhold to stabilize themselves, which makes them vulnerable to falls.
 Due to their large size, buses are at a higher risk for rollovers than other vehicles, can easily cause catastrophic injuries to pedestrians and bicyclists, and often strike multiple vehicles during a single accident event.
-Driving a bus requires special training and a Commercial Driver’s License, but there are some skills that can only be gained by experience.
+Driving a bus requires special training and a commercial driver’s license (CDL), but there are some skills that can only be gained by experience.
 Driving these large vehicles requires focused attention, too.
 Bus drivers work long hours.
 This plus repetitive, monotonous routes can lead to driver fatigue.
-And finally, buses really rack up the miles.
-They require regular maintenance which can be overlooked.
+And, finally, buses really rack up the miles.
+They require regular maintenance, which can be overlooked.

 - The bus driver, who may have been driving unsafely

-- The bus driver’s employer, who may not have provided proper training or vehicle inspections
+- The bus driver’s employer, which may not have provided proper training or vehicle inspections

 - Passengers on the bus, if they distracted the driver or broke a law